Cashew Matcha Latte, Easy, Low Carb and Vegan

 Total Time 15 minutes

-• Combine unsweetened almond milk, sweetener, and cashews in a small, deep saucepan.
-Bring the mixture to a simmer on medium heat until steam rises, stirring frequently.
+1. Combine unsweetened almond milk, sweetener, and cashews in a small, deep saucepan.
+Bring the mixture to a simmer over medium heat, stirring frequently, until steam rises, then lower the heat.

-• Continue on a slow simmer for about 5 minutes, but do not allow it to boil.
-This will soften the cashews and make them ready for grinding.
+2. Continue simmering on a low heat for about 5 minutes, but do not allow it to boil.
+This will soften the cashews, making them ready for blending with the milk.

-• Reduce the heat to low, and grind the cashews in the milk using an immersion blender until fully blended and frothy.
+3. Reduce the heat to low, and grind the cashews in the milk using an immersion blender until thoroughly blended and frothy.

-• You may need to move the immersion blender slightly up and down while keeping it immersed in the milk to catch any large pieces at the bottom.
+4. You may need to move the immersion blender slightly up and down while keeping it immersed in the milk to catch any large pieces of cashews at the bottom.

-• Once the latte is smooth and frothy, turn off the heat, pour the latte into your favourite mug, and enjoy!
+7. Once the latte is smooth and frothy, turn off the heat, pour it into your favourite mug, and enjoy!

 1. First, heat a mixture of cashews, milk, and sweetener in a saucepan until it’s warm.